 And why would they?
 Why would any of us continue to use a product that’s been shown to cause cancer?
 The answer is: we wouldn’t.
 And that’s why Johnson & Johnson has gone to such great lengths to keep this information from both federal regulators and consumers.
 What’s worse, Johnson’s Baby Powder only accounts for half a percent of the company’s annual revenue.
 The lies and deceit are protecting an extremely small part of the pharmaceutical giant’s empire.

-On CNBC last night, CEO Alex Gorsky stood in front of a camera on national television and told the American public that he believes “unequivocally” that J&J powders don’t contain asbestos.
+In late 2022, CEO Alex Gorsky stood in front of a camera on national television and told the American public that he believes “unequivocally” that J&J powders don’t contain asbestos.
 He went on to say that we needed to look at the body of evidence “in totality,” claiming that any evidence that showed the presence of asbestos could be blamed on varied testing methods or statistical outliers.
 But is that true?

 Lawyers defending Johnson & Johnson in court have given a plethora of wild excuses for the presence of asbestos in their talc samples.
 “This sample was intended for industrial use” they claim.
 “That type of asbestos is harmless.”
 They’ve even suggested that some talc samples had been contaminated by “background” asbestos.
 That the talc was pure and must have been contaminated somehow during testing.